 Shorter is Better

-The shorter your domain name is, the easier it is for your visitors to remember, type and tell others about.
+The shorter your domain name is, the easier it is for your visitors to remember, type, and tell others about it.
 Try using 6-10 consecutive characters.

 Hyphens can really get someone lost.
 Not to mention, it can be difficult to embed the hyphen into someone's memory.
 If mydomain.com is taken and you decide to order my-domain.com because it is available, there is a great chance you will end up getting people lost at mydomain.com.